-The northern section of Hays Inlet Regional Park 1 is located within the Marine National Park zone (MNP11), the Conservation Park zone (CPZ06) and Habitat Protection zone (HPZ08) of the Moreton Bay Marine Park.
-Activities must be consistent with the objectives of these zonings.
+Hays Inlet Regional Park 2 is located within the Marine National Park zone MPZ11 of the Moreton Bay Marine Park.
+Activities must be consistent with the objectives of this zone.
 Any person wishing to conduct activities in these zones must comply with the Marine Parks Act 2004.

-Parts of the park are located within the Hay's Inlet declared Fish Habitat Area (FHA) management A area, which significantly constrains development activities.
-This declaration under the Fisheries Act 1994 requires that activities on the regional park must consider potential impacts on the FHA.
-Approval is required before development can commence, unless authorised under a self-assessable code.
-Development works may include on-park activities such as construction of boardwalks and bird hides.
+Hays Inlet Regional Park 2 is adjacent to the Hay's Inlet declared Fish Habitat Area (FHA) management A area, which significantly constrains development activities.
+This declaration under the Fisheries Act 1994 requires that activities on the regional park must consider potential impacts on the adjoining FHA.

-Hays Inlet Regional Park 1 is adjacent to and parts of the park are within the Moreton Bay Ramsar area declared 22 October 1993.
+Hays Inlet Regional Park 2 is adjacent to and parts of the park are within the Moreton Bay Ramsar area declared on 22 October 1993.